Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, yeah.

-Every hero's got a story.
+Every hero's got us.

 That was in 1926, so that's, you know.